 The Weather Performing Folding Glass Wall

-Viana selected the NanaWall aluminum framed folding glass walls in part because of their insulating properties and weather resistance.
+Viana selected the NanaWall aluminum framed folding glass doors in part because of their insulating properties and weather resistance.
 The floor supported NanaWall SL70 offers heavy-duty performance in every environment and just like the HSW60 it has been independently tested for air, water, structural, operation, and forced entry with excellent results.
 For the sake of maximum sky views, there is no overhang behind the building, so rain and snow fall right next to the thermally efficient glass wall.
 “With NanaWall, I don’t have to worry about storm resistance,” he explains.
 “I don’t have to worry about wind coming through or rain coming in across the floor.”

 Resilience In Time of Crisis